bhauth/MON/README.md

     },

 We can define a section, then later put data inside it that's deeply nested, as above.
 Header names are split by " **.** ".

+Nesting with headers can potentially escape schemas, so it's only allowed if **trust ≥ 0**.

 ### appending to arrays